LogtalkDotOrg/logtalk-jupyter-kernel/README.md

 From the repo clone directory, type `make clean`.

+## Running

+Logtalk notebooks can be run using JupyterLab, Jupyter notebook, or VSCode.

-## Running using JupyterLab
+### Running using JupyterLab

-Simply start JupyterLab and then click on the Logtalk Notebook or Logtalk Console icons in the Launcher.
+Simply start JupyterLab (e.g. by typing `jupyter-lab` in a shell) and then click on the Logtalk Notebook (or Logtalk Console) icon in the Launcher or open an existing notebook.

+### Running using Jupyter notebook

+Simply start Jupyter notebook (e.g. by typing `jupyter notebook` in a shell) and then open an existing notebook.

+### Running using VSCode

+Simply open an existing notebook.
+Ensure that the Logtalk plug-in for VSCode is installed for an optimal experience.

 ### Configuration